fabriziosalmi/caddy-adf/README.md

 1.  **Normalization:** Each attribute (request size, header count, query parameter count, path segment count) is normalized based on its configured `min` and `max` range.
     - If the value is within the normal range, the normalized value is `0.0`.
-    - If the value is less than the minimum, the value is the positive ratio of the difference from the minimum, divided by (min + 1)
+    - If the value is less than the minimum, the value is the positive ratio of the difference from the minimum, divided by `(min + 1)`.
-    - If the value is greater than the maximum, the value is the natural logarithm of the difference from the maximum, divided by (max + 1) + 1
+    - If the value is greater than the maximum, the value is the natural logarithm of the difference from the maximum, divided by `(max + 1) + 1`.
 2.  **Weighting:** Each normalized attribute is multiplied by its respective weight (`request_size_weight`, `header_count_weight`, etc.).
 3.  **Frequency Score:** If `request_frequency_weight` is set, the request frequency over the `history_window` is calculated and multiplied by the frequency weight.
 4.  **Method, User-Agent, Referrer Scores:** Requests that do not match the defined `normal_http_methods`, `normal_user_agents`, and `normal_referrers` will be penalized by the weights: `http_method_weight`, `user_agent_weight`, and `referrer_weight`.
 5.  **Correlation Score:** The history is checked for previous suspicious requests (above `anomaly_threshold`).
 A correlation score is added, giving more weight to suspicious traffic that is part of a correlated pattern over time.
 6.  **Total Score:** The weighted, normalized values are summed up to create the final anomaly score.

 ## 4. Caddyfile Configuration